 Continue Reading Below

-“I think we’re getting way premature,” he said when CNN reporter Poppy Harlow asked the question during a town hall on Tuesday.
+“I think we’re getting way premature,” he said when CNN reporter Poppy Harlow asked the question.

 But the billionaire wouldn’t commit to selling his shares in the case of a presidential run or victory.

 “I think the best way to say that is I will do nothing whatsoever to have any conflict of interest between my investments overall or my interest in the company that I love, because I will put the role and responsibility and the accountability for result first if I run for president and am fortunate enough to win,” he said.